Get your FREE store + Amazon business!

 Path 2 · Used pickup truck flipping (one truck at a time)

-Hector knows trucks · buy low at Craigslist, clean, light fix, sell at retail · 8–12 week turnover · realistic in: 4–5 months
+Hector knows trucks · buy low on Craigslist, clean, light fix, sell at retail · 8–12 week turnover · estimated ramp: 4–5 months

 WRONG TOOL FOR GOAL